MRLMRML/NoC-simulator/README.md

 **Change the C++ version to C++20.**

-Open the file Parameters.h and adjust parameters as you wish.
+Open Parameters.h and adjust parameters as you wish.

+Open main.cpp and change the global variable g_dataFolderPath to the path where the folder Data is.

 Then compile and run the program.